fadden/CiderPress2/FileConv/Gfx/DoubleHiRes-notes.md

 ## Format ##

 Double hi-res graphics screens are generally stored as a 16KB file.
-The first half holds the main RAM portion, the second half holds the aux RAM portion.
+The first 8KB holds the aux RAM portion, the second 8KB holds the main RAM portion.

 The screen layout and color generation is described in great detail in Apple //e technote #3.